-Before we say anything else, know that our hearts go out to you in this season of pain and confusion of hearing your teen son tell you that he’s gay.
+Before we say anything else, know that our hearts go out to you in the pain and confusion of hearing your teen son tell you that he’s gay.
 The emotions you’re experiencing are understandable reactions of a concerned and loving parent.
 You’re wise to ask for input about how to handle things, and we’ll cover several thoughts here:

 - Respond calmly and respectfully